strongloop/strongloop.com2/_posts/2018-11-28-how-we-built-self-hosted-rest-api-explorer.md

 We started to experiment with different implementation of a self-hosted API Explorer back in September.
 The first attempt proposed in [PR#1644](https://github.com/strongloop/loopback-next/pull/1664) was based on the idea of allowing arbitrary Express middleware to be mounted on a RestServer/RestApplication and then implementing the API Explorer as a new middleware handler.

 Middleware registration is a complex problem and we didn't want to rush its implementation just to enable a self-hosted explorer.
-Eventually, we settled on a different solution based on two building blocks that are useful outside of API Explorer context too.
+Eventually, we settled on a different solution based on two building blocks that are useful outside of API Explorer context as well.

 1. LoopBack applications can expose static assets.
 This allows the API Explorer component to serve assets like CSS & client-side JavaScript files, images, etc.